 Because the discipline has blessed me so much by helping me apply the same principles to my financial management, lifestyle choices, and health (in every way), I still commit to a few larger fasts every year and smaller fasts throughout the year as the Lord leads.
 Those desires in our flesh that are inspired by temptation sound so loud sometimes.
 We have to quiet everything down to hear God’s word and will for our lives.
 And that right there can be a sign that God is leading you to fast.
 Are you having trouble feeling motivated enough to read God’s word?
 Have you grown disinterested in listening to others talk about God?
 It’s time to fast.

 But for those of us that have a hunger for more and more of God, I want to share a good reminder someone shared with me.
 Fasting is not a competition.
 It’s not a competition to see how much more He’ll do in your life than your friend’s life.
 It’s not a competition to see how much deeper you can be than last year.
 It’s not a competition with anyone: including yourself.
 It must be led by God in order to be successful so seek His face to inquire what He would have you give up, for how long, and what prayer should motivate it.
+Luke 4:1 tells us that the Holy Spirit led Jesus into the wilderness to fast.
+It’s the same Holy Spirit that leads our choices to fast today.
+Let’s lean into His leading.

 Fasting Without Prayer is Just a Diet

 Fasting does require a lifestyle choice.
 As Wendy Speake, author of The Sugar Fast, recently said in an interview, “Hunger pangs are like church bells calling you to prayer,” when you fast.
 Fasting shows God that you want Him more than you want to satisfy your desires.
 It requires you to stop watching your favorite TV shows, listening to anything that does not encourage you to grow closer to Him, and limit your conversations considerably.
 Why?
 So that you can quiet everything to hear from Him more adequately.
+Ezra 8:23 shows us what moves God’s heart: fasting and prayer.
+Let’s choose intentionality with our time.

 So…now…why was this the best thing I’ve ever done?